cmusmashlab/SAMoSA/README.md

 - [Evaluation notebook for frame wise metrics](Code/3.%20Evaluate/2.%20Frame%20Wise%20metrics.ipynb)

 ## Annotator Web App
-The annotator web app that we used during data collection can be found [here](https://github.com/VimalMollyn/UserStudyAnnotator).
+The annotator app that we used during data collection can be found [here](https://github.com/VimalMollyn/UserStudyAnnotator).

-## TODO:
+## Coming Soon!
-- Include Real-Time demo scripts and visualizations
+- Real-Time demos and visualizations
-- Include Android WatchOS App code
+- Android WearOS App for data collection and streaming